 How do neurons in neocortex work in concert to encode the natural world, construct a representation of its behaviorally relevant content, and coordinate behavior based on those representations?
 This is a complex problem that we are addressing in multiple ways, with an interdisciplinary and comparative approach.
-The perspective that multineural activity is shaped by interconnectivity and recent dynamics is central to our approach.

-Short and long term stability of the circuit representation of visual input
+A circuit representation of visual input

-We also design neuronal network models capable of reproducing realistic activity to test our circuit-centric hypotheses and generate new ones.
+We also design spiking neuronal network models capable of reproducing realistic activity to test our circuit-centric hypotheses and generate new ones.
 Simulation is a valuable complement to experiments in living tissue because it reveals the consequence of design assumptions and provides omniscient access to simulated synaptic connectivity patterns.
 By moving back and forth rapidly between experiment and theory, our group is working to achieve a better understanding of the fundamental principles that govern neocortical computation.